alpha-dragon-org/.github/profile/ReadMe.md

-## Build Dragon, Collect Bounties, Gain Influence in the Project
+## Build Modules, Earn Bounties, Develop Ownership

 Dragon is an open-sourced project for discovering alpha as defined by composable and specific token data.
 Token analyses are packaged as community-developed **data modules** that can be incorporated into any user's browser extension to be used as a DYOR companion during trading.
 Please read about the project in its entirety [here](https://alpha-dragon.ai/alphadragon.pdf).